 Frank Relle is a photographer born and based in New Orleans, Louisiana.
 He graduated from Tulane University with degrees in Cognitive Science and Philosophy.
-His work is included in the public collections of the Smithsonian Museum of American History, the New Orleans Museum of Art, the Ogden Museum of Southern Art, and the Museum of Fine Arts Houston and in the private collections of Wynton Marsalis, Brad Pitt and Angelina Jolie, Ellen DeGeneres, Drew Brees, Sheryl Crow and Kanye West.
+His work is included in the public collections of the Smithsonian Museum of American History, the New Orleans Museum of Art, the Ogden Museum of Southern Art, and the Museum of Fine Arts Houston and in the private collections of Wynton Marsalis, Brad Pitt, Ellen DeGeneres, Drew Brees and Sheryl Crow.

 Relle’s photographs have been featured in The New York Times, The New Yorker, National Geographic, The Southern Review and The Oxford American, and he is the recipient of numerous awards, including the 2019 Michael P. Smith Award for Documentary Photography, a 2007 International Photography Award, and was one of the Photo Lucida Critical Mass Top 50 Photographers in 2006 and 2011.

 He was the curator of the New Orleans to Moscow Cultural Exchange Exhibition at the Multimedia Museum.